Master of Computer and Information Technology

 The only online Ivy League master’s degree in computer science designed for students without a computer science background.

-The Online Master of Computer and Information Technology (MCIT) is an online masters degree in Computer Science tailored for non-Computer Science majors Offered by the University of Pennsylvania.
-This new program brings the long-running, established on-campus MCIT degree online.
-The MCIT program empowers students without computer science backgrounds to succeed in computing and technology fields.
-MCIT students come from diverse academic backgrounds ranging from business and history to chemistry and medicine.
+The online Master of Computer and Information Technology degree (MCIT Online) is an online masters degree in computer science tailored for non-computer science majors.
+Offered by the University of Pennsylvania, this new program brings the long-running, established on-campus MCIT degree online.
+The MCIT Online program empowers students without computer science backgrounds to succeed in computing and technology fields.
+MCIT Online students come from diverse academic backgrounds ranging from business and history to chemistry and medicine.

 This program fosters a rich and inclusive community for students, granting access to core university services that support their well-being and future career goals.
 This support, combined with a strong alumni network and career services, prepares students to succeed even if they are new to the tech industry.
 Upon completion of the degree, on-campus MCIT alumni have gone on to earn jobs with competitive salaries at leading technology companies such as Amazon, Facebook, Google, Microsoft, Oracle and Bloomberg.

 - Ivy League Quality A first-of-its-kind program that offers an Ivy League master’s degree in computer science designed for non-CS majors.

 - Scholarships Penn Engineering Onlines provides financial support to selected online Master’s students in order to further the University’s interest in attracting an academically talented and diverse student body, who will be successful in advancing the school’s mission of scholarship, teaching, and research for the public good.

 - Built Around Your Schedule The coursework is 100 percent online.
 You’ll benefit from the same high-quality instruction as on-campus students and graduate with the same degree.
 The diploma does not indicate whether the degree was earned online or on-campus.